cotes2020/jekyll-theme-chirpy/_posts/2023-08-03-closer-look-quantum-measurements.md

     Therefore, in the slides, while we dealt with traces and such linear algebraic constructs accurately, the probabilities they were assigned to were not given much attention.

 - The density operator for a mixed state involves classical uncertainity with respect to the ensemble of states.
-On the other hand, the density operator for a mixed state after measurement involves an ensemble of eigenstates, and this time, the kind of uncertainty involved is purely quantum.
+On the other hand, the density operator for a mixed state after measurement involves an ensemble of eigenstates, and the kind of uncertainty here is purely quantum and has no classical analogue.

-    Therefore, equating the density operator before and after measurement, as we did, is not generally valid (for example, in Stern-Gerlach like experiments, where mixed states have classical probability distributions of outcomes while states in quantum superposition end up in only one of the two possible outcomes).
+    Therefore, equating the density operator before and after measurement, as we did, is generally not valid (for example, in Stern-Gerlach like experiments, where mixed states have discrete, but classical probability distributions of outcomes; while states in quantum superposition always end up in the same projected states determined by the orientation of the measurement apparatus — and the probabilities associated with these events do not look classical at all).

 ## Conclusion